SebastianMaierEPFL/talentedsoup-website/e_i.md

 **Jump frequency** measures the proportion of trading days on which absolute daily returns exceed a fixed multiple of the asset’s own return volatility, capturing abrupt and event-driven price movements.
 The **turnover proxy** is computed as average daily dollar volume and serves as a measure of liquidity and trading intensity.

 To enable cross-sectional comparison, all three components are standardized across assets using z-score normalization.
-The standardized Emotional Index is then defined as a weighted linear combination of the normalized components:

-$EI_z = 0.5 \times volatility_z + 0.3 \times jumpfrequency_z + 0.2 \times turnover_z$
+The standardized Emotional Index is then defined as a weighted linear combination of the normalized components: EI_score = timeVolatility* 0.5 + jumpFrequency*0.3 + turnOver*0.3

 This formulation assigns greater importance to price variability and discontinuities while retaining liquidity as a complementary signal.
 The resulting EI score quantifies the relative behavioral activity of an asset with respect to the market as a whole.